Older Americans Act of 1965

-The Act was signed into law by President Lyndon Johnson on July 14, 1965.
+The Act was signed into law by President Lyndon B. Johnson on July 14, 1965.

 In 2016, Congress reauthorized the Act in its entirety, effective through FY 2019.
 In March 2020, the Act was reauthorized through 2024.

 Overview

 The OAA was passed as a part of Lyndon Johnson's Great Society reforms.
 It followed closely behind the Civil Rights Act and the Economic Opportunity Act which included many similarly structured programs, based around a centralized network of funding for a decentralized (community level) service delivery system.
 The OAA was a response to Congressional concerns about the lack of community social services for senior citizens.

 Funding for many Great Society programs as well as Johnson’s political capital, dwindled during the Vietnam War.
 Some programs and agencies were dismantled by later administrations, such as Nixon’s and Ford’s slow dissolution of the Office of Economic Opportunity.
 Other programs, such as those under the OAA, Medicare, Medicaid, and initiatives in the arts and humanities continue to survive.

 The stated purpose of the OAA is to ensure equal opportunity to the fair and free enjoyment of: adequate income in retirement; the best possible physical and mental health services without regard to economic status; suitable housing; restorative and long term care; opportunity for employment; retirement in health, honor, and dignity; civic, cultural, educational and recreational participation and contribution; efficient community services; immediate benefit from proven research knowledge; freedom, independence, and the exercise of self-determination; and protection against abuse neglect and exploitation.